 - The cost may be another consideration, as well as the fact that if the application is declined, the application fee will not be refunded.

-Needless to say, that all the pros and cons warrant thorough consideration before applying for an Accredited Employer status, but if, on balance, turn your mind to it, our experienced immigration adviser will assist you at every step of what otherwise may be an arduous endeavour.
+Needless to say, that all the pros and cons of New Zealand employer accreditation warrant thorough consideration before applying for an accredited employer status, but if, on balance, turn your mind to it, our experienced immigration adviser will assist you at every step of what otherwise may be an arduous endeavor.
 Here you can book your 100% free 30-minute consultation with our immigration consultant already today.

 Can I just hire overseas workforce on an as-needed basis?

 A short answer is – no, you cannot.

 - you have a genuine need to hire migrants;